-1. Equipment used for site preparation, extraction, pond construction, and site rehabilitation includes drills, front-end loaders, graders, bulldozers, backhoes, conveyors, water trucks, fuel trucks and haul trucks.
-See Section N. Report Recommendations for additional details from the Noise report regarding equipment.
-2. No processing shall occur in the South or West Extension.
+- Equipment used on site for site preparation, extraction, pond construction, and site rehabilitation may includes drills, front-end loaders, graders, bulldozers, backhoes, conveyors, water trucks, fuel trucks and haul trucks.
+See Section ON.
+Report Recommendations for additional details from the Noise report regarding equipment. - 2.
+No processing shall occur in the South or West Extension.
 Aggregate extracted in the South and West Extension shall be hauled to existing Licence #5499 for processing.